-Believe it or not, being out of touch with relatives you used to have a close relationship with is a common occurrence.
+Believe it or not, losing contact with relatives you used to be close with is a common occurrence.
 Sometimes, it’s because you drift apart.
-Other times, it’s a connection in childhood that you could not help losing as the adults in your life made decisions about your family’s future.
+Other times, it’s a childhood connection lost as the adults made decisions about your family’s future.

 Even if your last interaction wasn’t the most positive, the fact that they’re on your mind is a sign you need resolution, and learning how to find a long lost relative can give you insight into your relative’s life that helps you decide whether to reconnect.
 Often, simply knowing how things turned out for someone you’ve been out of touch with can be enough to help you feel better.